ExpressionEngine/ExpressionEngine-User-Guide/source/installation/upgrade_from_3.x.rst

 - If the updater could not automatically rename the installer, rename or remove :file:`system/ee/installer/` directory manually.
 The installer directory can be safely removed after installing ExpressionEngine.

+- To enable one-click updating, make sure your :ref:`file permissions <file_permissions>` are all set.

 - Review the :doc:`Version Notes </installation/version_notes>` since they outline any version-specific changes that you may need to make to your installation.

 - Review :ref:`file permissions <file_permissions>` if something isn't working quite right.